Photos: Wildfires raging in the West

 Dozens of large wildfires are raging across the western United States as the region experiences a historic and unrelenting drought.

-The biggest right now is the Bootleg Fire, which has been burning in the Fremont-Winema National Forest along the Oregon and California border.
-As of Monday, July 19, it had burned more than 300,000 acres.
-Officials were warning more Oregon residents to prepare to evacuate.
+The largest this year has been the Bootleg Fire, which has been burning in the Fremont-Winema National Forest along the Oregon and California border.
+As of Thursday, August 5, it had burned more than 413,000 acres.
+Additionally, the Dixie Fire in northern California, which had charred 322,502 acres as of August 5, has leveled the town of Greenville.